 Clay Johnson was born and raised in Durham, NC, where he studied art and art history at Duke University, receiving a B.A. degree in 1985.
 He then worked for several years as assistant to painter Robert Natkin in Connecticut and New York City.

-- Elins Eagles-Smith Gallery, San Francisco — November 2016
+- Elins Eagles-Smith Gallery, Art Market San Francisco - April 27-30, 2017